aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentvisitor/visitrun/_index.md

 title: DocumentVisitor.VisitRun
 linktitle: VisitRun
 second_title: Aspose.Words for .NET API Reference
-description: DocumentVisitor method.
+description: DocumentVisitor VisitRun method.
 Called when a run of text in the is encountered in C#.
 type: docs
 weight: 360
 url: /net/aspose.words/documentvisitor/visitrun/